RohanrajeBHosale/ROHbot/knowledge/2_education_and_philosophy.md

 Based on my strong academic merit, I was admitted directly into the second year of the Bachelor of Technology (B.Tech) program in Computer Science Engineering at the prestigious Symbiosis Institute of Technology (SIT), part of Symbiosis International University in Pune.
 Even when the COVID-19 pandemic shifted learning online, I remained dedicated, using the time to enhance my technical skills remotely from my hometown.

 In January 2024, I began my Master of Science (MS) in Data Science at the University of Massachusetts Dartmouth in the USA.
-I am currently in my third semester.
+As of now I have graduated in December of 2025.
 My coursework has been rigorous and has given me a deep understanding of key areas including Artificial Intelligence (AI), Machine Learning (ML), Natural Language Processing (NLP), High-Performance Computing Systems, Database Systems, and Visual Analytics.

 My guiding philosophy is that "Data is the new oil."
 I strongly believe in its transformative power to solve complex problems and create value in all aspects of life.